-Indicator (Source) Performance e Comments on performance during 2014/15 Targets ets

-12/13 13/14 14/15 14/15 15/16 17/18 22/23

-Number of service users exiting Drug and Alcohol Team re-referred n/a 41 53 Repeat referrals are not necessarily signs of failure of the service provided.
-38 40 55 80

-within 6 months The client group supported by the Drug

-(Corporate Plan) and Alcohol Leam at times are encouraged by relatives to attend but

-~ are in reality not ready to engage and

-Housing and Health may only be ready months later.
-Also,

-individuals may think they can manage their recovery from addiction after one or

-two sessions but realise they need more

-help further down the line.
-The

-intervention provided by the team is a

-form of ongoing support at times, rather

-than a one-off 'treatment' and recovery

-from addiction is a journey for many

-clients, with periods where they need to

-return tor support.

-Note: Corporate Plan targets 17/18 = 34

-and 22/23 = 30)

-% of tenancy offers refused during This is a new indicator that reflects the Scottish Social Housing Charter - the

-the year n/a n/a 36% indicator not only measures where n/a 33% 30% 28%

-Housing and Health applications returned a property put where there is a change in circumstances e.g.

-) withdrawals, death etc.
+Indicator (Source) I Performan ce Comments on performance during 2014/15 Targ jets 12/13 13/14 14/15 14/15 15/16 17/18 22/23 Number of service users exiting Drug and Alcohol Team re-referred within 6 months (Corporate Plan) Housing and Health n/a 41 53 Repeat referrals are not necessarily signs of failure of the service provided.
+The client group supported by the Drug and Alcohol Team at times are encouraged by relatives to attend but are in reality not ready to engage and may only be ready months later.
+Also, individuals may think they can manage their recovery from addiction after one or two sessions but realise they need more help further down the line.
+The intervention provided by the team is a form of ongoing support at times, rather than a one-off 'treatment' and recovery from addiction is a journey for many clients, with periods where they need to return for support.
+Note: Corporate Plan targets 17/18 = 34 and 22/23 = 30) 38 40 55 80 % of tenancy offers refused during the year Housing and Health n/a n/a 36% This is a new indicator that reflects the Scottish Social Housing Charter - the indicator not only measures where applicants refuse a property but where there is a change in circumstances e.g. withdrawals, death etc. n/a 33% 30% 28%